UP bypolls: BJP, SP accuse each other of stopping people from voting, polling sluggish in Rampur | Politics

 - India

-Bypoll in Uttar Pradesh's Rampur assembly segment witnessed sluggish polling with only 26.32 per cent votes cast till 3 pm on Monday.
+Polling was sluggish in Rampur Sadar with the assembly segment, earlier held by Samajwadi Party leader Azam Khan, registering around 31.22 per cent turnout in the by-election till 5 pm on Monday.

+Mainpuri parliamentary constituency, which fell vacant after the death of Samajwadi party patriarch Mulayam Singh Yadav, registered 51.89 per cent voting.
+Khatauli Assembly segment in Muzaffarnagar recorded 54.50 per cent polling.

-While 44.13 per cent of the voters exercised their franchise in Mainpuri Lok Sabha bypoll till 3 pm, the voting percentage in the Khatauli assembly bye-election was 40.2 per cent.
-The voting began at 7 am and will continue till 6 pm.
-The BJP and Samajwadi Party, the two main contenders have been accusing each other of disrupting the electoral process.
+Polling began at 7 am and is scheduled to end at 6 pm.
+The BJP and Samajwadi Party, the two main contenders, have accused each other of disrupting the electoral process.
+Delegations of both parties met Chief Electoral Officer Ajay Kumar Shukla alleging rigging.

+Samajwadi Party state president Naresh Uttam Patel and spokesperson Rajendra Chaudhary along with senior leaders, including MLA Manoj Pandey, gave a memorandum addressed to the Election Commission alleging rigging by the administration and the police in all the three bypolls.

+In the memorandum, the party also accused the administration of preventing the voters from casting their votes.

-The Samajwadi Party, on its official Twitter handle, alleged that the police force was being used and officials on election duty were preventing people from casting their votes, especially in Rampur.
+The Samajwadi Party, on its official Twitter handle also, alleged that the police force was being used and officials on election duty were preventing people from casting their votes, especially in Rampur.

-In a video posted on the microblogging site, it alleged that BJP agents were distributing money in Mainpuri's Bhogaon area.

 The bypolls are witnessing a direct contest between the ruling BJP and the opposition Samajwadi Party-Rashtriya Lok Dal (RLD) alliance.
 The BSP and Congress are not in the fray.

-While Khan was disqualified from the Uttar Pradesh Assembly after a court awarded him a three-year imprisonment in a 2019 hate-speech case, Saini was disqualified following his conviction in a case related to the 2013 Muzaffarnagar riots.
+While Khan, the most prominent Muslim leader of the Samajwadi Party, was disqualified from the Uttar Pradesh Assembly after a court awarded him a three-year imprisonment in a 2019 hate-speech case, Saini was disqualified following his conviction in a case related to the 2013 Muzaffarnagar riots.

 Following defeats in Azamgarh and the Rampur Lok Sabha bypoll, considered the Samajwadi party bastions, the Mainpuri parliamentary and Rampur and Khatauli Assembly by-elections have become crucial for the Akhilesh Yadav-led party.
 Six candidates are in the fray in Mainpuri, 14 in Khatauli and 10 in Rampur Sadar, according to the Election Commission.